shepai/RoboSkin/README.md

 ### parts list
 You will need access to 3D printing, an oven and laser cutting.
+The softrobotics toolkit has a better part list for the construction of the TacTip.

+The mould for the tactip required an industrial 3D printer for accuracies for 1mm diameter holes.

+The silicone used:
+Skin - 1:1 mix
+Gel - RTV27905 silicone gel

+Paint - high viscosity acrylic white paint off Amazon

+Lens - lasercut plastic

+Superglue

+Silicone lubricant spray

 ## Using the library